Opening September 2026: InnerVital Chicago Loop Flagship at 18 N Wabash.Join the opening list

 Assisted living communities

-Supportive-care access models for residents who may benefit from structured onsite or reserved-capacity programs.
+Supportive-care access models for residents who may benefit from structured onsite sessions, reserved clinic capacity, or education before deciding whether care is appropriate.

 Independent living communities

-Education, reserved clinic blocks, and access pathways for active older adults seeking responsible supportive care.
+Education, reserved clinic blocks, and access options for older adults seeking responsible supportive care while remaining connected to their regular medical providers.

 Senior day centers